 Program update: The MEL in Resource Engineering Management has received approval from the BC Ministry of Advanced Education.
-Read more in News & Events and contact us for further details to apply for the January 2018 intake.
+Read more in News & Events for further details to pre-apply for the January 2018 intake.

 The Master of Engineering Leadership (MEL) in Resource Engineering Management is an intensive one-year degree program, at the UBC Okanagan campus in the city of Kelowna, for engineers ready to deepen their technical expertise and widen their leadership perspectives within the resource sectors.

 Resource industries are searching for technical leaders and project managers who know how to sustainably maximize asset value and minimize risk.
 They need engineers who are able to manage complex, multidisciplinary projects for the benefit of people, the environment and the economy.